madgeekfiend/ember-simpleapp/README.md

 # Simpleapp

-This README outlines the details of collaborating on this Ember application.
+This is for the tutorial found at [http://www.codeomnib.us/ember-cli-beginner-tutorial/].
+This will take you through the steps of creating an app using Ember CLI.

 ## Installation